-8.1 - REFUND POLICY
+8.1 REFUND POLICY

-- No refunds in House League after the HL player steps on the ice at the first Draft Game. - Registration fees less \$56 will be refunded to players withdrawing prior to the first Draft game. - No refunds to Jr Greyhounds players after accepting a position on the team and/or after the full payment deadline.
+- 8.1i.No refunds in House League after the HL player steps on the ice at the first Draft Game.
+8.1ii.
+No refunds for Wildcats Development Stream after the player steps on the ice at the first practice after the team has been selected. - 8.1iii Registration fees less the current OWHA registration fee and an additional \$30 SFHA processing fee.will be refunded to players withdrawing prior to the first Draft game.

+8.1iv.
+No refunds to Jr Greyhounds players after accepting a position on the team and/or after the full payment deadline.
 All requests for withdrawal must be made to the Registrar.

-8.2 - NO PAY - NO PLAY POLICY
+8.2 NO PAY - NO PLAY POLICY

+8.2i.
 Will be in effect in accordance with all payment deadlines, Team managers are responsible for enforcing and reporting to their respective executive VP.